KristinaAP/kristinaap.github.io/_pages/about.md

 Working papers
 ======
 - Pedersen, K.A. *Making a deal with the devil: How the relationship between the regime and news media affects news content in an electoral autocracy.* Working paper.
 Presented at EPSA 2022, DPSA 2022, and APSA 2023.
+Working paper attached as writing sample.
   <details>
     <summary>Abstract</summary>
     <small><em> Autocrats understand the dangers of an informed citizenry and invest heavily in